Apply to Become a Master Gardener

 All WSU Extension Master Gardener volunteers and all Washington State Gardener Certificate candidates receive in-depth horticulture training provided by university faculty, staff, and specialists.
 Extension Master Gardener volunteers also receive training on community engagement and how to access the information necessary to support our mission.
 Training to become an Extension Master Gardener (EMG) volunteer include 3 main components:

-• Local Volunteer Training.
+- Local Volunteer Training.
 Trainees attend in-person workshops, classes and field trips at locations in King County, WA.
-Applicants should anticipate being available to attend in-person sessions or virtual session on these dates:
+Applicants should anticipate being available to attend in-person sessions or virtual session on the dates listed.

 Ongoing Commitment

 WSU Extension Master Gardeners are active across the state and their impacts are impressive.
-Check out our Annual Reports to read more: 2024 WSU Extension Master Gardener Program Annual Report
+Check out our Annual Reports to read more: 2025 WSU Extension Master Gardener Program Annual Impact Report

 There is no fee associated with annual certification.